lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## confronting antisocial behaviors, disinformation, and collapse
 - e.g. when it masquerades as 'culture' 'tradition' etc.

+## forms and formats of data
+- size
+- redundancy
+- anonymized
+- statistically identifiable (when hashes collide)

 ## signal-game spaces
 	- where speed is needed